SoftwareHeritage/swh-dataset/docs/graph/schema.rst

 - **release**: contains the releases stored in the archive.

-  - ``id`` (string): the intrinsic hash of the release (hexadecimal), recursively computed with the Git SHA-1 algorithm.
+  - ``id`` (string): the intrinsic hash of the release (hexadecimal), recursively computed with the Git SHA-1 algorithm
-  - ``target`` (string): the Git SHA-1 of the object the release points to (hexadecimal).
+  - ``target`` (string): the Git SHA-1 of the object the release points to (hexadecimal)
   - ``date`` (timestamp): the date the release was created
   - ``author`` (integer): the author of the revision
   - ``name`` (bytes): the release name